-There is so much crap going on around the holidays.
-We’ve got parties, dinners, gifts to buy, not to mention the 6 birthdays my family celebrates.
-Add that on top of your usual jobs, kids and regularly scheduled programming and you’ve got enough stress to refill your Xanax prescription before insurance kicks in.
-Thankfully you’ve stumbled on Lazybabymama and I’m ready to share some tips on how to cut corners, tone down and have a more relaxing, lazy holiday.
+There is so much going on around the holidays.
+We’ve got parties, dinners, gifts to buy, not to mention the 6 birthdays my family celebrate.
+Add that on top of your usual jobs, kids and regularly scheduled programming and you’ve got enough stress to refill your Xanax prescription.
+Thankfully you’ve stumbled upon Lazybabymama and I’m ready to share some tips on how to cut corners and tone it down to have a more relaxing, lazy holiday.
 Follow my steps and you’ll have a lazy Christmas worth remembering.
 This ain’t no Martha Stewart blog over here so don’t expect lifelong keepsakes or raves about your baking.
 But you can expect to make some memories because holidays are not about stress and anxiety, they’re about having fun and hopefully getting lazy.

 Well 11 months have gone by in the blink of an eye.
 I know you’ve missed me but I’ve been busy lounging around relaxing all day getting pedicures and what not – yeah right.
 I may not be hitting the salon but I’m getting the hang of it.
 Though, I never realized how much attention the girls and I would get while we were out and about.
 I’ve gotten somewhat used to the stares and the pointing and “awing” but the questions always amuse me.
 Here is a random sampling of the questions I get asked by strangers almost every day.

 Yay blogging!
 It’s been awhile.
 The twins finally nap on schedule, which means I have time to write.
 Here is what we have so far:

 Ali wants a bunk be for her 5th birthday.
 Sure all kids deserve the right to have a palace in the sky.
 I’m more than happy with the idea of saving space.
 There’s only one problem: Ali can’t climb a ladder.